puppetlabs-toy-chest/puppet-quest-guide/quests/defined_resource_types.md

 times.

 Before continuing, let's take a moment to review those constraints.
-To avoid duplicate resource errors during compilation, all resource must have a *title* and *namevar* parameter that are unique with respect to resources of the same type.
+To avoid duplicate resource errors during compilation, all resources must have a *title* and *namevar* parameter that are unique with respect to resources of the same type.

 ## Resource uniqueness constraints

-A resource's *title* is the unique identifier Puppet user internally to keep track of that resource.
+A resource's *title* is the unique identifier Puppet uses internally to keep track of that resource.
 Resource relationships, for example, rely on resource titles to specify dependency relationships between resources.
 Resource titles are also used to log and report on resource state changes across Puppet runs.